• Menu

 Structure of St. Peter’s Square

-When Bernini took over the restructuration of St. Peter’s Square in the 17th century, he quickly discarded the old rectangular plan and opted for a much more complex structure instead.
+When Bernini took on the task of redesigning St. Peter’s Square in the 17th century, he discarded the old rectangular plan and opted for a more intricate design.

-The monumental ellipse is bordered by a quadruple colonnade made up of 284 columns and 88 pilasters, and surmounted by 140 statues of saints which were designed by Bernini’s disciples.
+The monumental ellipse is framed by a quadruple colonnade consisting of 284 columns and 88 pilasters, topped by 140 statues of saints over 2 meters tall, crafted by Bernini’s students.

-On the trapezoidal square, don’t miss the two monumental statues sculpted between 1838 and 1840 and flanking the staircase: a statue of St Peter by Giuseppe de Fabris and a statue of St Paul by Adamo Tadolini.
+On the trapezoidal section, don’t miss the two large statues flanking the staircase, sculpted between 1838 and 1840: a statue of St. Peter by Giuseppe de Fabris, and one of St. Paul by Adamo Tadolini.

-If you stand in the middle of one of these two circles, you’ll be able to witness an incredible optical illusion: the four rows of columns “merge” to form a single one… impressive!
+Standing in the middle of either of these circles creates an incredible optical illusion— the four rows of columns appear to “merge” into just one.
+Quite a sight to behold!

-According to Christian legend, the obelisk marked the site of the martyrdom of St. Peter, who was crucified upside down in the Circus of Caligula and Nero between 64 and 68 AD.
+According to Christian legend, the obelisk marked the spot where St. Peter was martyred, crucified upside down in the Circus of Caligula and Nero between 64 and 68 AD.

-In 1586, on the orders of Pope Sixtus V, the architect Domenico Fontana moved the obelisk to the centre of St Peter’s Square where it still stands today, surrounded by four bronze lions.
+In 1586, Pope Sixtus V ordered architect Domenico Fontana to move the obelisk to the center of St. Peter’s Square, where it still stands today, flanked by four bronze lions on its pedestal.

-About sixty metres on either side of the obelisk, you will find two fountains which are also definitely worth a look:
+Sixty meters on either side of the obelisk are two stunning fountains that are also worth a closer look:

-• A fountain designed by Carlo Maderno in 1615 to the north
+• To the north: a fountain designed by Carlo Maderno in 1615.

 St Peter's Square - Rome